DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 From bright light has been shining, and for a second you could think that you're on surface.

-...So it was like that.
-If demons dominate the surface.
+_So it was like that.
+If demons dominate the surface._

-...Humans can escape underground.
+_Humans can escape underground._

 They used this big underground shopping mall to create city.
 There were shops, people houses, and even hotels with restaurants.